Our staff and volunteers

-Our team is made up of seven amazing humans, but only one of us is full-time!
+Our team is made up of eight amazing humans, but only three of us is full-time!
 We are:

 Laura O'Connell Rapira

 Laura O'Connell Rapira (Te Ātiawa, Ngāpuhi, Te Rarawa, Ngāti Whakaue) is our Director.
 Laura is a proud member of the rainbow community, passionate about unleashing the power of the crowd through digital and community organising, effective collaboration, values-based storytelling and creative campaigning.
 She loves her whānau, New Zealand music, festivals, travel, vegan food, dogs, our ocean and the power of human imagination.

-Eliot is our Community Campaign Organiser.
+Eliot Pryor is our Community Campaign Organiser.
 He looks after our community petition platform OurActionStation and is here to support you in your campaigns.
 He is a Wellingtonian based in Auckland and has a background campaigning for animal rights issues.
 Eliot believes in the power of everyday people using digital tools and face-to-face tactics to make political and cultural change.
 In his time offline he plays a fight-dance game from Brazil called Capoeira Angola.